LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 requirement has to have several properties when put into the Backlog.

 - ID (unambigous)
-- Significance (unambigous, set only by PO)
+- Significance/Importance (unambigous, set only by PO)
-- Effort (set only by Team)
+- Initial Estimate/Effort (set only by Team)
 - Name
 - Label/Topic
-- Description (User story / use case)
+- Description/Notes (User story / use case)
 - Criteria for aceptance
 - Notes / References
 - Source (who added this requirement)
 - Risk
+- How to Demo

 The **Product Owner** is responsible for the Product Backlog.
 He has to decide about the significance of the Backlog Items.
 But he is not allowed to estimate the effort of an item.
 This can be only done by the team.